 Tai Chi and Qigong

-Winter is the time when Mother Nature lies fallow.
+Winter in Chinese medicine and Qigong is a time when Mother Nature lies fallow.

 Check out videos on YouTube